kaeflint/ItsFake/README.md

 # ItsFake
 ![Test Image 1](wordclouds.png)
 This project employs different machine learning algorithms and nlp techniques to predict the authenticity of any given news articles as either fake or real.
-For now only interactions using the command line is allowed, however the model can be deployed using frameworks including flask etc.
+For now only interactions using the command line is allowed, however the model can be deployed using frameworks including flask (later) etc.
 * The command prompt will request for the news title and news content, makes the prediction as a combination of the predictions based on only the title, only the content and both the title and news content.
 This allows the systems to employ different classifiers to achieve a better performance.
 Currently, the overall prediction is based on the majority voting aggregated by a function.